-Chapter 2 Chapter 20: Delivering the Plan Ref Page Policy / Paragraph Modification AM393 212 20.1 This section provides an overview of the ways in which the Council will deliver and monitor the delivery of this Local Plan, including its Vision, Strategic Objectives and Policies, includingand how the Council will: Take forward and implement the overall spatial strategy and area based policies as set out; Make use, where appropriate, of the Councils planning powers and tools to support the delivery of sites allocated in the plan; Make use of Planning Obligations and the Community Infrastructure Levy (CIL) to mitigate development impacts and fund essential infrastructure; Take account of development viability, risk and contingency; Monitor the progress and success of the plan; If required, trigger a review of the plan.
-AM394 212 20.3 The development management process will be key in the way which the Local Plan will be implemented.
-Both the overall spatial strategy and the detailed policies of the Local Plan will provide the starting point for the determination of planning applications, together with the National Planning Policy Framework (NPPF), the London Plan and any other relevant Supplementary Planning Documents (SPD'sSPDs), Neighbourhood Plans or other material considerations where relevant.
-AM395 212 20.5 The Council has a key place-shaping role to play and will make use of all appropriate mechanisms and assets, including:
+Chapter 2 0: Deliver ing the Plan Ref Page Policy / Paragraph Additional Modification AM20.01 212 20.1 This section provides an overview of the ways in which the Council will deliver and monitor the delivery of this Local Plan, including its Vision, Strategic Objectives and Policies, includingand how the Council will: Take forward and implement the overall spatial strategy and area based policies as set out; Make use, where appropriate, of the Council's planning powers and tools to support the delivery of sites allocated in the Local pPlan Part 2 - Site Allocations; Make use of Planning Obligations and the Community Infrastructure Levy (CIL) to mitigate development impacts and fund essential infrastructure; Take account of development viability, risk and contingency; Monitor the progress and success of the plan; and If required, trigger a review of the pPlan.
+AM20.02 212 20.3 The development management process will be key in the way which the Local Plan will be implemented.
+Both the overall spatial strategy and the detailed policies of the Local Plan will provide the starting point for the determination of planning applications, together with the National Planning Policy Framework (NPPF), the London Plan, Neighbourhood Plans, and any other relevant Supplementary Planning Documents (SPD'sSPDs), Neighbourhood Plans or other material considerations where relevant.
+AM20.03 212 20.4 The Local Plan therefore has an important role to play in influencing and providing a positive framework for planning and investment decisions. † However, policies in isolation will not be sufficient to deliver this Plan - it is important that there are other tools in place to help the borough, its stakeholders and investment partners to implement these them and to ensure the successful delivery of the overall spatial vision for the Waltham Forest.
+AM20.04 212 20.5 The Council has a key place-shaping role to play and will make use of all appropriate mechanisms and assets, including: Producing more detailed guidance in the form of Supplementary Planning Documents (SPD'sSPDs), Development Plan Documents (DPD'sDPDs), masterplans or planning briefs to support community, landowners or developers with specific area -based regeneration and delivery, particularly where new development opportunities arise over the lifetime of the pPlan; Proactive coordination of the borough's statutory and non-statutory functions, including (but not limited to) as the Local Planning Authority, Education Authority, Local Highways Authority, Lead Local Flood Authority, and Public Health Commissioner, supported by other key departments including Parks and Open Space, Community Safety, Air Quality and Place and Design and Conservation, amongst others;